The terms we'll use to describe your website

 Front end pages that list all your enabled records.
 The Artists, Artworks and Exhibitions pages are all 'list' pages.

 If you are having trouble with software, the issue could be local to you - meaning the issue is happening either on your computer or network.
+If an issue is local it may mean that people on other systems are unable to recreate what you are experiencing.

 This refers to the menu at the top of your window, on both the front end and the back end.